rollmug/strapi-mysql-docker/README.md

 docker-compose up -d --build
 ```

-You can then access your Strapi instance from `http://localhost:1337/`
+You can then access your Strapi instance from `http://localhost:1337`

+Your GraphQL endpoint (and playground) will be available at: `http://localhost:1337/graphql`

 To stop all running containers, run: